Loading...

 bg

 bg continues a stopped job in the background.
-Use jobs again if you want to confirm state.
+Use jobs again to confirm it returns to a running state.

 [1]+ sleep 1000 &

-Step 5 : Terminate the background job by PID.
+Step 5 : Terminate the job by PID after you verify the target.

 kill 1843